 Mouthguards Near You

 Mouthguards are oral appliances used to protect your teeth from grinding or clenching while you are sleeping (nightguard) or from face injuries while playing contact sports (sports guard).
 Mouthguards can also help reduce snoring and relieve the patient from obstructive sleep apnea.
-However, there are a variety of different mouthguards available for purchase, however, it is recommended you receive a custom-made mouthguard that is specific to your mouth and position of your teeth.
+However, there are a variety of different mouthguards available for purchase, however, it is recommended you receive a custom-made mouthguard that is specific to your mouth and the position of your teeth.
+At Valley Fair Dental, we provide mouthguards near you.

 What is a Custom-made Mouthguard?

-A custom-made mouthguard is recommended due to the fact that it provides better support and fit than stock or boil-and-bite mouthguards do as they are specific to the structure of your mouth and teeth.
+A custom-made mouthguard is recommended because it provides better support and fit than stock or boil-and-bite mouthguards do as they are specific to the structure of your mouth and teeth.
 Your dentist will take impressions of your teeth and are sent to a dental lab to begin the fabrication of your custom mouthguard.
 If you grind or clench your teeth, a custom-made mouthguard is the best option for you.
 If you are interested in receiving a mouthguard in Maple Ridge, our dental office provides this option to our patients.
 There are different types of mouthguards for different functions: sports guards, nightguards, and retainers.
+If you are looking to receive mouthguards near you, please contact our office.

 Benefits of Sports Guards